topdeckmagic/su-vscode/VsCode Setup.md

 ## Connecting to CS1

-To enable the easiest integration you will actually have your terminal in VSCode directly connectedt to CS1, this means that you are storing your files, building and debugging based on the configuration of CS1.
+To enable the easiest integration you will actually have your terminal in VSCode directly connected to CS1, this means that you are storing your files, building and debugging based on the configuration of CS1.

-1. Open the command pallete in VSCode (press F1 or ctrl + shift + p)
+1. Open the command pallette in VSCode (press F1 or ctrl + shift + p)
 2. Type ""Remote-SSH: Connect to Host..." and press enter.
 3. Enter the host information, this will be yourusername@cs1.seattleu.edu
 4. You will be prompted for a password, provide your school password and press enter

 At this point your terminal will be connected to cs1 and you can issues normal cs1 commands from within the VSCode terminal.
 Additionally for PC users this means no more Putty and WinSCP, you can now SSH directly from a Power Shell window.

-Note: To avoide having to do this again it's a good idea to save your workspace (File -> Save Workspace As...), in VSCode a workspace is a set of configurations for the IDE that you can quickly relaunch.
+Note: To avoid having to do this again it's a good idea to save your workspace (File -> Save Workspace As...), in VSCode a workspace is a set of configurations for the IDE that you can quickly relaunch.

 ## Ensuring CS1 has the correct G++ settings for your profile